microsoft/community-content/README.md

 [![Season of AI](assets/season-of-ai-banner-v1.png)](https://aka.ms/registerSeasonofAI)

-Stay tuned for details on "Season 2" of Season of AI and how you can register to receive a special gift from Microsoft for registering to deliver a talk or host a meeting during this season.
+See below for details on Season of AI - Copilots and learn how you can register to receive a special gift from Microsoft for registering to deliver a talk or host a meeting during this season.

 <!--
 #### [> See list of events here](https://github.com/microsoft/community-content/wiki/Season-of-AI-Events)